P102 (E) Rev. 16

 If you are claiming non-refundable tax credit amounts instead of the support payments, enter the total support paid on line 230, and zero on line 220.
 Otherwise, we will have no record of your payments.

 If you have more than one recipient to whom you are making support payments, your tax situation may vary.
-For more information, see Interpretation Bulletin IT-530, Support Payments.
+For more information, see Income Tax Folio S1-F3-C3, Support Payments.

-When filing his 2013 income tax and benefit return, Roger could deduct either:
+When filing his 2016 return, Roger could deduct either:

 - the support he paid = $1,200 ($300 × 4 months); or

-- the spouse or common-law partner amount for Mary (line 303 of the income tax and benefit return).
+- the spouse or common-law partner amount for Mary (line 303 of the return).

 Since Mary had no other income, Roger would be entitled to the full spouse or common‑law partner amount.
 Therefore, Roger decides to claim the spouse or common‑law partner amount at line 303 since it is the most beneficial.
 He should enter the amount of support he paid on line 230 and enter zero on line 220.

-Mary has to report the $1,200 she received in support payments on her 2013 income tax and benefit return.
+Mary has to report the $1,200 she received in support payments on her 2016 return.

-If your support payments fell into arrears, and you made one lump-sum payment (of at least $3,000 that you can deduct and the recipient has to report as income) to bring your requirements for previous years up to date, give the recipient of the support payments a completed Form T1198, Statement of Qualifying Retroactive Lump Sum Payment.
+If you made one lump-sum payment of at least $3,000 (that you can deduct and the recipient has to report as income) to bring your requirements for previous years up to date, give the recipient of the support payments a completed Form T1198, Statement of Qualifying Retroactive Lump-Sum Payment.
 For more information, see Lump-sum payments.

-A reimbursement of support payments received under a court order must be included in income on lines 156 and 128 of your income tax and benefit return for the year it is received.
-This applies if you deduct the amount on that income tax and benefit return, or if you deducted it in a previous year.
+A reimbursement of support payments received under a court order must be included in income on lines 156 and 128 of your return for the year it is received.
+This applies if you deduct the amount on that return, or if you deducted it in a previous year.

 - get a separation or divorce;